cni/widgets/raspberrypi3/README.md

 ## Programs ##
   This folder contains three programs: Save_Serial_Pi.py, QRS_Detection.py, and QRS_Detection_RT.py.

+  QRS_Detection_From_File.py performs QRS complex detection on a text file of prerecorded single-vector data.
+It is the algorithm and code on which QRS_Detection_RT.py is based on.
+To compare results with the Matlab code that the creators of the algorithm provided, run this program on ecg100.txt.

+  The following two programs are found within the folder realtime:

   Save_Serial_Pi.py is a simple program that reads in serial data for a certain amount of time and stores the information in 6 different text files.

-  QRS_Detection.py performs QRS complex detection on a text file of prerecorded single-vector data.
-It is the algorithm and code on which
-QRS_Detection_RT.py is based on.

   QRS_Detection_RT.py is currently still in development, but will ideally perform the algorithm from QRS_Detection.py on serial data that is being read in real-time.
 This code is structured so that the algorithm itself is a class with an iteration function that